siavvasm/github-login-hook/README.md

 ## Attention for deployment through Eclipse Liferay IDE

 If you try to deploy the Github Login Hook through Eclipse Liferay IDE do not use the *"github_secrets.json"* file found inside the docroot folder.
 Instead navigate to your Eclipse home directory and create the folder path "webapps/github-login-hook".
-Inside this folder place the *"github_login.json"* file containing your Github OAuth application's secrets as presented in [Section C](#configuration).
+Inside this folder place the *"github_secrets.json"* file containing your Github OAuth application's secrets as presented in [Section C](#configuration).

 ## Important Points

- - The authentication is based on the users' email address in order to ensure interoperability with other familiar hooks.
+ - The authentication is based on the users' email address in order to ensure interoperability with other similar hooks.